Instant analysis: Impressions from the Seahawks’ wild overtime win vs. the 49ers

 Russell Wilson picked the worst time imaginable for his second interception of the season.
 Wilson had tight end Jacob Hollister — the hero of last week’s overtime victory over Tampa Bay — again open near the goal line, but Wilson’s pass was underthrown and intercepted by San Francisco’s Dre Greelaw.

 Wilson’s 18-yard scramble on third down got the Seahawks into 49ers’ territory with 1 minute left.
-DK Metcalf added an 8-yard catch and Chris Carson ran for 7 yards to the San Francisco 31 — setting up Jason Myers’ 42-yard game-winning field goal as time expired in overtime.
+DK Metcalf added an 8-yard catch, and Chris Carson ran for 7 yards to the San Francisco 31 — setting up Jason Myers’ 42-yard game-winning field goal as time expired in overtime.

 Teammates lifted Myers on their shoulder to celebrate at midfield.